-The bank is in process of acquisition of Al-watani Capital company for Assets Managements Company (S.A.E) by acquiring Watany company of investment (SAK) which represents (49.9998%) of the capital shares of NBK Capital, taking into consideration the addition of another shareholder to the ownership structure in line with Article No. 8 of the Companies Law 159 of 1981 in addition to the existing shares owned by the NBK - Egypt classified as investments in associates, Accordingly the bank's share in the company's capital will increase from (49.9998%) to (99.9992%) noting that such acquisition does not lead to significant changes in the assets and liabilities of the Bank.as the acquired assets and liabilities of the company represent less than 1% of the assets and liabilities of the bank .
+The bank acquired Al-watany Capital company for Assets Managements Company (S.A.E) in December.2022, by acquiring Watany company of investment (SAK) which represents (49.9998%) of the capital shares of NBK Capital, taking into consideration the addition of another shareholder to the ownership structure in line with Article No. 8 of the Companies Law 159 of 1981 in addition to the existing shares owned by the NBK - Egypt classified as investments in associates, Accordingly the bank's share in the company's capital will increase from (49.9998%) to (99.9992%) noting that such acquisition does not lead to significant changes in the assets and liabilities of the Bank.as the acquired assets and liabilities of the company represent less than 1% of the assets and liabilities of the bank, therefore no need to issue consolidated financials as these financials aren't different from the current financial position.

-43- Comparative figures
+42- Comparative figures